Does Hair Dye Expire? How To Know If The Dye Is Expired

 Bad odor and big chunks of solids in your dye tell you it is not in a state to use.

 You rummage through your cupboard in search of something and find the hair dye you bought nearly two years ago.
 You think that the color would look incredible on you and decide to try it.
-But hold on – can a hair dye expire?
+But hold on – does a hair dye expire?
 Sadly, the answer is yes!
 An expired hair dye may cause adverse effects on your hair.
-We elaborate on these effects in this post.
-Continue reading.
+We elaborate on these effects in this article.
+Continue reading!

 In This Article